LOOSE-LIPS/loose-lips-2.0/src/routes/blog/dnb-fix-014-fixate-glare-ep/index.md

 banner:
   - imported/dnb-fix-014-fixate-glare-ep/image1110.jpeg
 description: >-
-  That Sherelle moment?&nbsp;Quality over quantity.
-Fixate&rsquo;s only release of 2019, and probably the biggest UK club tune of the year.
-You might&rsquo;ve gotten this too if you were fast enough.
-This time, on Exit Records, the ride is a much darker one.&nbsp; Fixate &middot; GLARE EP Old-school hip-hop bounces with a hair of Rob D [...]Read More...
+  That Sherelle moment?;Quality over quantity.
+Fixate;s only release of 2019, and probably the biggest UK club tune of the year.
+You might;ve gotten this too if you were fast enough.
+This time, on Exit Records, the ride is a much darker one.; Fixate &middot; GLARE EP Old-school hip-hop bounces with a hair of Rob D [...]Read More...
 published: true
 tags: feature
 featured: false